ARMmbed/mbed-os/features/atcryptoauth/README.md

 ```
 openssl ecparam -name prime256v1 -genkey -out private/cakey.pem
 ```
-Remember that this setup is for demonstrating ATCAECC508A that only do ECDSA with ECC NIST P256 curve.
+Remember that this setup is for demonstrating ATCAECC508A that only does ECDSA with ECC NIST P256 curve.
 For this reason the CA key should also be of type ECC NIST P256 curve.

 #### Generate CA certificate:
 ```